DavidLam92/unbound-pi-hole-server/README.md

 # How to Install and run Pi-Hole on a physical server as a recursive ad filter

-How to set up Pi-Hole with Unbound to make a recursive DNS sinkhole.
+How to set up Pi-Hole with Unbound to make a recursive DNS server.
 This project was inspired by Craft Computing on YouTube: https://www.youtube.com/watch?v=FnFtWsZ8IP0
 He uses VMs for his server, I happened to have an extra Opitplex MF lying around so I repurposed it.

 ## Objective